I. Purpose, Mission, and Scope

 The purpose of the DL collection development policy is to provide guidelines that the Florida Atlantic University Libraries' Digital Library Unit will follow in the selection of materials, and the creation, and development of digital objects and collections.

 In support of FAU’s mission of teaching, research, and learning, the DL’s overall mission is to provide preservation and access to the libraries’ unique collections.
 The DL’s online resource base of educational materials promotes the University’s curricular and programmatic needs through facilitating scholarship campus wide.
 The DL also seeks collaboration with its State University Library (SULS) counterparts in digital initiatives in furthering the FAU mission.

 The scope of this collection development policy covers those materials and collections digitized by the DL but may extend to materials digitized by other FAU departments, faculty, researchers, students, or other partners when FAU Libraries’ digital collection serves as a repository for contributed objects.

 Collections and materials selected for digitization should meet the current academic and research needs of FAU.
 The value and interest of the materials to the FAU and the wider community are the primary criteria for any items or collections being digitized.
 These items that are deemed rare, unique, or of institutional importance, enhance the University's sense of community and history.

-A. Subject Area - The primary subject areas for digitization are those that support the curricular, instructional, research and programmatic needs of FAU, or which may be part of a special or rare collection, or are in need of digital preservation
+A. Subject Area - The primary subject areas for digitization are those that support the curricular, instructional, research and programmatic needs of FAU, or which may be part of a special or rare collection, or are in need of digital surrogacy

 B. Format - Physical material handled by the DL may be in the following formats, but are not limited to: monographs (books and pamphlets), journals, newspapers, audio/video materials, and maps